zenml-io/blog.zenml.io/_posts/2022-06-27-vertex-ai-blog.md

 zenml init
 ```

-Now we create a python file with the following contents in the same
+Now we create a Python file with the following contents in the same
 directory where we ran `zenml init`:

 ```python